andrewwhitehead/split-accum/README.md

 The holder of a membership witness only needs to update it against revocations in their own partition, which may be orders of magnitude smaller than the combined registry.
 Reversal of revocations is not supported, except by rolling back the update log.
+Proofs of revocation (non-membership proofs) are also not supported.
 A formal write-up of the security analysis will be forthcoming.

 A few components are employed here: